hay-i/gooal/README.md

 ## Up and running

+1) Start your docker.
+2) Start the docker containers using `make up`.
-Start the application with hot module reloading using `make hmr`.
+3) Start the application with hot module reloading using `make hmr`.

 Alternatively, if you don't need hot module reloading, you can just run `go run .` or `make start`